pablop16n/web-docs-scorer/README.md

 In our experiments, as a first approach, we stablished the desidered ratios for each indicator in Spanish, using a sample  from HPLT v1.2.
 These ratios will be valid only for this language, so an adaptation method is needed.

-To adapt the values to particular languages we used the scores and the labels provided by the _>>LANGUAGE_DETECTOR<<_ in a sample of at least 10k documents per language.
-The 50% best language scored documents are selected to extract the ratio of punctuation, bad characters and numbers.
-We extracted the median of these frame of filtered documents, which are saved in `language_adaptation/medians_language.csv`, with `language_adaptation/extract_ratios.py`.
-These data is used in the main script (`crawled_text_qualifier.py`) to create an equivalence of the data.
+To adapt the values to other languages we used the scores and the labels provided as metadata in HPLT v1.2.
+Using a random sample of 10k documents per language, we select the 50% best language-scored documents and compute ratios for the punctuation, bad characters and numbers subscores.
+Medians for each subscore are computed and stored in `language_adaptation/medians_language.csv` using the script `language_adaptation/extract_ratios.py`.
+(GEMA: review this).
+Medians are is used in the main script (`crawled_text_qualifier.py`) to create equivalences between ratio and scores.
+(GEMA: and this)

-If the Spanish ratios-score logic is applied to other languages that differ significantly, the ratios would not fit correctly, as can be seen in these histograms.
-Most of the inputs in this sample would be undesirably penalized:
+The application of the Spanish ratios-score logic to other languages which differ considerably from it, as shown in the following histograms, produces innacurate quality_scores which penalize undesirably documents that look good:

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)